qiubix/DCL_BayesNetwork/test/test_cases.md

 -> branch
   - should set id
   - should check whether node has only one child
-  - should check whether node is branch node
+  - should check whether next node is also branch node

 - should set id